bbauska/W3Cx-3of5/README.md

 &nbsp;
 <br/>

-A common remark from Web designers is: &quot;we do not want a heading content displayed systematically after a &lt;nav&gt;, or an &lt;aside&gt; element\...&quot;
+A common remark from Web designers is: &quot;we do not want a heading content displayed systematically after a &lt;nav&gt;, or an &lt;aside&gt; element&period;&period;&period;&quot;

-**BEST PRACTICE #1: **In order to NOT display the heading content on screen  the recommended technique  is described in [this article by Steve Faulkner](https://www.paciellogroup.com/blog/2012/05/html5-accessibility-chops-hidden-and-aria-hidden/).
-Do not use display:none or visibility:hidden in your CSS stylesheet, as in that case the heading content will never be vocalized by screen readers, and more generally by assistive technologies. **\
+<b>BEST PRACTICE #1: </b>In order to NOT display the heading content on screen  the recommended technique  is described in <a href="https://www.paciellogroup.com/blog/2012/05/html5-accessibility-chops-hidden-and-aria-hidden/">this article by Steve Faulkner</a>.
+Do not use display:none or visibility:hidden in your CSS stylesheet, as in that case the heading content will never be vocalized by screen readers, and more generally by assistive technologies.

-\
-**As an illustration of the recommended technique, see [this JSBin version of the blog example](https://jsbin.com/savabo/edit?html,output) that hides the &lt;h2&gt;Navigation menu&lt;/h2&gt; from the &lt;nav&gt;\...&lt;/nav&gt; element, using the CSS technique explained in the above link.
+<b>As an illustration of the recommended technique, see <a href="https://jsbin.com/savabo/edit?html,output">this JSBin version of the blog example</a> that hides the &lt;h2&gt;Navigation menu&lt;/h2&gt; from the &lt;nav&gt;&period;&period;&period;&lt;/nav&gt; element, using the CSS technique explained in the above link.

-**BEST PRACTICE #2: **it is not advised to include interactive content (links, controls etc) that is hidden offscreen (it is in fact a violation of the [W3C WCAG 2.0 Guidelines](https://www.w3.org/TR/WCAG20/)).
+<b>BEST PRACTICE #2: </b>it is not advised to include interactive content (links, controls etc) that is hidden offscreen (it is in fact a violation of the <a href="https://www.w3.org/TR/WCAG20/">W3C WCAG 2.0 Guidelines</a>.
 All interactive content must have a visible focus indicator (and be on screen when focused).

-### Embedding a table of contents and adding a &lt;main&gt; element
+<h4>Embedding a table of contents and adding a &lt;main&gt; element</h4>

 In the previous section, we saw how to embed a table of contents using some JavaScript code borrowed from the Google Chrome HTML5 outliner extension.